AntonioBerna/roma/README.md

 By the way, if for project number `x` I modified the `Makefile` to optimize something, then I have to copy and paste for all the other projects, generating lots of uncontrolled `Makefiles`.

-It is for this very reason that I came up with the idea of ​​creating `roma (runtime optimization and memory analysis)`, an all-in-one software written in `Python` that allows me to compile the `C` code even if the `roma.py` file is separated from the project and located somewhere else on our computer.
+It is for this very reason that I came up with the idea of ​​creating `roma`, an all-in-one software written in `Python` that allows me to compile the `C` (or `Assembly`, `C++` and `Python`) code.

-As will become clearer later, it is possible to compile the examples in the `examples` directory even if the `roma.py` file is arranged as follows:
+As will become clearer later, it is possible to compile the examples in the `examples` directory arranged as follows:

 ```
 .
 ├── examples
+│   ├── Assembly
 │   ├── C
 │   │   ├── complex-hello
 │   │   │   ├── include